-- Sow clover (the white variety can even be mowed at the highest setting).
+- Sow clover (white clover may even be mowed at highest setting).

-- Leave some closely-mowed or bare soil in a sunny location in your garden (important for our many solitary ground-nesting bee species).
+- Leave a patch of closely-mowed or bare soil in a sunny location (important for our many solitary ground-nesting bee species).

 - Let dandelions live!
-They’re one of the first pollen-rich sources to spring up and one of the last to go.
+They’re one of the first pollen-rich sources to spring up, and also one of the last to go.
 Their pollen and nectar are especially accessible to a great diversity of bee species throughout the year.

 - Grow some of your own food!
-Flowering vegetables and fruits make for excellent variety in pollinator diets.
+Flowering vegetables, fruits and herbs make for excellent variety in pollinator diets.

 - Support smaller, local, organic farms.
 Organic farms support higher biodiversity and better bee health.